 We have not generated any revenue from product sales and do not expect to do so in the near future.
-Our revenue to date has been primarily related to our research and development grant from the U.S. government and the AbbVie Agreement to co-develop product candidates in two programs in clinical development with AbbVie.
+Our revenue to date has been primarily related the AbbVie Agreement to co-develop product candidates in two programs in clinical development with AbbVie.
 We recognize revenue related to our research and development grant as the related research services are performed.
 We recognize revenue from the upfront payments under the AbbVie Agreement over time as the services are provided.
 Revenues are recognized as the program costs are incurred by measuring actual costs incurred to date compared to the overall total expected costs to satisfy the performance obligation.
 In addition to receiving the upfront payments, we may also be entitled to development and regulatory milestone payments, opt-in payments for continued development after proof-of-concept for AL002 and AL003, and other future payments from profit sharing or royalties after commercialization of product candidates from such programs.
 For additional details regarding the AbbVie Agreement, see the section titled "Business- Strategic Alliance with AbbVie."
+We also recognized revenue related to our research and development grant from the U.S. government which ended in Q1 2018.

 We expect that our revenue for the next several years will be derived primarily from the AbbVie Agreement.
-We recorded deferred revenue of \$183.8 million as of September 30, 2018.
+We recorded deferred revenue of \$174.6 million as of December 31, 2018.
 The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of proof-of-concept for AL002 and AL003.